stla/HypergeoMat.jl/docs/src/index.md

 and ``\alpha`` is omitted from the notation, implicitely assumed to be ``2``.
 This is the default value of ``\alpha`` in the `HypergeoMat` package.

-Koev and Eldeman (2006) provided an efficient algorithm for the evaluation of the truncated series
+Koev and Edelman (2006) provided an efficient algorithm for the evaluation of the truncated series

 ```math